Louis Armstrong House

 The house was designated a New York City Landmark in 1988 and declared a National Historic Landmark in 1976.

-It now serves as a museum that presents concerts and educational programs, and makes materials in its archives of writings, books, recordings and memorabilia available to the public for research.
+The home is part of the Louis Armstrong House Museum, a non-profit organization and three-building campus encompassing the historic home, the Armstrong Center and Selma's Place.The museum presents concerts, educational programs, community programs, and makes its archival collection of writings, books, recordings and memorabilia available to the public for research.
+The Louis Armstrong House Museum is a winner of the 2024 National Medal for Museums and Library Service from the Institute for Museum and Library Services.
+In September 2025, the Louis Armstrong House Museum became part of the city's Cultural Institutions Group, a partnership of cultural and educational institutions.

 Background

-The Louis Armstrong Educational Foundation gave the house to the Department of Culture Affairs after Lucille Armstrong died in 1983.
-This beautiful brick house was designed by architect Robert W. Johnson and built by Thomas Daly in 1910.
+The Louis Armstrong Educational Foundation gave the house to the New York City Department of Cultural Affairs after Lucille Armstrong died in 1983.
+New York City designated the City University of New York, Queens College to help administer the building.
+The building is operated and programmed by the nonprofit organization The Louis Armstrong House Museum.

+The brick house was designed by architect Robert W. Johnson and built by Thomas Daly in 1910.
 Some changes were made to the exterior and interior of the house when the Armstrongs moved in.
 The porch that was once in the front of the house was taken down and the space was added to the living room.
 For the exterior of the house the garden was assembled and the garage was constructed by the Armstrongs.

 In addition the interior of the house was renovated to their taste.
 Ornate bathrooms, and the kitchen was not originally part of the house.
 Paintings and souvenirs were given to Louis Armstrong on tour from Asia, Europe to Africa.
 These gifts have found a home of their own on dressers, night stands, shelves and walls.

-Museum
+Landmark designation

 The New York City Landmarks Preservation Commission held a hearing in November 1985 about whether to designated the Louis Armstrong House as a Landmark.
 At the hearing, a letter and a statement were read in support of the designation, and five witnesses spoke in favor.
 The house was designated as an individual landmark on December 13, 1988.